-Winter has well and truly taken hold and many parts of the state have experienced some bumper frosts already.
-Don’t let the frost bite your lawn during winter!
+Winter has well and truly taken hold and many parts of the state have received some visits from Jack Frost already.
+Want to know what this means for your lawn?

 - Is frost bad for your lawn?

 - What can you do to prevent any potential damage?

 - What can you do to help it repair once it is frost affected?

 Frosts are common in the southern states of Australia, and lawns in Victoria can at this time of year suffer from what scientists call radiation frost.
 Radiation frost is when the ground and ambient air cools down due to a loss of heat in the atmosphere, which causes frost.
 This commonly occurs under clear skies and with little or no wind.

 Frosts can occur when the temperatures have dropped, and overnight temperatures are at zero degrees or below.
 The frost itself is the result of the dew freezing on your lawn, which typically occurs in the early morning.

 Essentially frost freezes the blade of the leaf in your lawn and causes significant discolouration.
 This occurs as a result of the damage caused by the frost to the cell walls of the grass, which slows down photosynthesis.